mstable/MIPs/MIPS/mip-5.md

 yield for savers.
 This will come at no additional gas cost to depositors, as it will involve using a `poke` function to deposit, withdraw and accrue interest from the third party platform based on some internal rules.
 Initially, the funds will be deposited into a [yEarn][1] mUSD yVault.
 This management will be outsourced to a separate contract for accounting and upgradability-minimisation purposes.

-**3 - ymUSD deposit box, with boost for stakers**
+**3 - imUSD deposit box, with boost for stakers**

 Taking inspiration from [Curve-Dao][2], the deposit box will be an upgraded `StakingRewards` contract, with baked in incentives providing a 'boost' for participants who are also actively staking in [mStable-Staking][3].
 Actors who are not staking will receive a base layer rewards, with up to 5x boost for those who are actively staking at the upper end of the threshold.
-The specific vMTA requirements will vary depending on the total amount of ymUSD and vMTA staked.
+The specific vMTA requirements will vary depending on the total amount of imUSD and vMTA staked.
 A lockup will be implemented, forcing users to wait up to 6 months after calling the `claim` function, before their rewards are unlocked and transferred to them.

 ### Rationale